jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec13.md

 Here are some techniques can be used to keep the global state of a blockchain system valid:

 - Idempotent operations: All transactions on a blockchain are idempotent.
-This is because each transaction is uniquely identified by its hash, and no transaction can be applied to the blockchain more than once.
+This is because each transaction is uniquely identified by its hash, and no transaction can be applied to the blockchain more than once in the distributed system.
-- State invariants: Some common state invariants for blockchain systems include:
+- State invariance: Some common state invariants for blockchain systems include:
 - * The total supply of coins must always be equal to the amount of coins that have been mined.
 - * The balance of each account must always be non-negative.
 - * Each transaction must be valid and spend unspent transaction outputs from previous blocks.
-- Consensus algorithm: Proof-of-work (PoW) is a consensus algorithm that is commonly used in blockchain systems.
+- Consensus algorithm: Proof-of-work (PoW) is a consensus algorithm that is commonly used in UTXO blockchain systems.
 PoW uses a complex mathematical problem to ensure that all nodes in the network agree on the global state of the system.
+Another consensus approach commonly used in account-based Blockchains is Proof of Stake (PoS).